 Depending on where you go for a round of surf fishing, there are several species of fish that you can catch.
 For example, striped bass is abundant in the Gulf of Mexico or the East Coast.

-According to this bookOpens in a new tab., these fishes can go as big as six feet (183 centimeters) and weigh as much as 125 pounds (56.7 kilograms).
+According to this book, these fishes can go as big as six feet (183 centimeters) and weigh as much as 125 pounds (56.7 kilograms).

 Then you have bonito, which averages 18 to 22 pounds (8.2 to 10 kilograms) in Hawaii during the summer and around five to 12 pounds (1.4 to 3.2 kilograms) for the rest of the year.